jwolz/yajhfc/README.txt

-README for YajHFC 0.2.1
+README for YajHFC 0.2.2
 =======================

 ABOUT
 -----

-YajHFC (Yet Another Java Hylafax Client) is a client for the hylafax fax server (http://www.hylafax.org/) written in Java.
+YajHFC (Yet Another Java HylaFAX Client) is a client for the HylaFAX fax server (http://www.hylafax.org/) written in Java.

 Features: